pivotal/docs-tas-adapter/supported-cf-cli-commands.md

 # cf CLI commands supported by Application Service Adapter

-Application Service Adapter supports the Cloud Foundry command-line interface (cf CLI) commands and options listed on this page.
+On this page, you can learn about the Cloud Foundry command-line interface (cf CLI) commands and options that are supported by Application Service Adapter.

 Application Service Adapter supports the following cf CLI commands by providing a subset of [the endpoints the v3 CF API](https://v3-apidocs.cloudfoundry.org/) through its API server.